 Senja is an island of many faces

-Another beautiful neighbour of Tromsø is the island of Senja.
-Norway’s second biggest has a rough, weather-beaten and dramatic ocean side.
-The inland-side, though, is green, fertile, and friendly.
 In-between, there are mountain peaks, rivers, light birch forests and calm lakes.
 The Norwegian Scenic Route meanders along the outer coast between dramatic cliffs, fishing villages and scenic viewpoints.
 The southern coast is friendlier, and surprisingly lush is the adjacent island of Dyrøy.

 What is the weather like?

-Tromsø and Northern Norway have entertaining weather.
-Sometimes, warm winds from the south-east drive the temperatures up to the mid- or even high 20ies, almost intolerable to heat-sensitive locals.
-Rain systems following the gulf stream is another possibility, making your day very wet.
-Chill from the Greenland ice cap and Svalbard brings single digit temperatures and snowfall on the mountain tops even in July.
 Northeasterly winds frequently bring fresh temperatures around 10-15 degrees Celsius, accompanied by varied cloud cover and ample sunshine.
 Pack your swimsuit along with long johns, woollen hats and mittens.
 Jeans, trainers, t-shirts and a good, wind-proof jacket will keep you comfortable most days.

-Good to know about Tromsø
+Good to know about Tromsø in summer

 Tromsø is found some 350 km inside the Arctic Circle, and a good 2000 km from the North Pole.
 More specifically, it is found in the country of Troms, in the region of Northern Norway, some 1150 km north of Oslo or Stockholm as the crow flies.
+There is no bigger cities further north in the world, and Tromsø is the biggest city inside the Arctic Circle in the Nordic countries.

 Visit Tromsø is the local visitor’s centre, and operates a tourist information centre as well as a comprehensive website.

-Tromsø has many hotels, ranging from first class to economy, and also some good appartment hotels catering for families and groups of friends.
+Tromsø has many hotels, ranging from first class to economy, and also some good apartment hotels catering for families and groups of friends.
 There is also a camping with huts and bungalows, suited for both budget travellers, families and groups of friends.
-In the area surrounding Tromsø, you find bungalows, holiday appartments and hotels, usually at stunningly scenic locations.
-Visit Tromsø presents this comprehensively on their website.

 Tromsø’s airport is a mere 4 km out of the city centre.
 You can get here by city bus, by taxi or by the airport express bus.
-The city centre itself is easily walkable, and there are city buses to places like the cable car, the botanic garden and the university museum.
-Further afield, one needs to plan more carefull.
-Visit Tromsø has more details on their website.